I. M. Pei: Kennedy Library

-After President John F. Kennedy was assassinated in November 1963, his family and friends discussed how to construct a library that would serve as a fitting memorial.
+After President John F. Kennedy was assassinated in November 1963, his family and friends discussed constructing a library that would serve as a fitting memorial.
 A committee was formed to advise Kennedy's widow Jacqueline, who would make the final decision.
 The group deliberated for months and considered many famous architects.
 Eventually, Kennedy chose Pei to design the library, based on two considerations.
 First, she appreciated the variety of ideas he had used for earlier projects.
 "He didn't seem to have just one way to solve a problem," she said.
 "He seemed to approach each commission thinking only of it and then develop a way to make something beautiful."
 Ultimately, however, Kennedy made her choice based on her personal connection with Pei.
 Calling it "really an emotional decision", she explained: "He was so full of promise, like Jack; they were born in the same year.
 I decided it would be fun to take a great leap with him."

 The project was plagued with problems from the outset.
-The first was scope.
 President Kennedy had begun considering the structure of his library soon after taking office, and he wanted to include archives from his administration, a museum of personal items, and a political science institute.
 After the assassination, the list expanded to include a fitting memorial tribute to the slain president.
 The variety of necessary inclusions complicated the design process and caused significant delays.